-Over the many years that I have been working and building sites with WordPress and teaching and helping businesses to get better results online, WordPress has continually evolved and become easier for non-techies to build and manage their own websites without having to hire technical experts in areas like website building, web design, website maintenance, etc.
+Over the many years that I have been using WordPress, building sites with WordPress, and teaching and helping businesses to get better results online using WordPress, the WordPress platform has been continually evolving and becoming easier for non-techies to build and manage their own websites without having to hire technical experts in areas like website building, web design, website maintenance, etc.

 Non-Techies Are The Future Of WordPress: WordPress Gutenberg & The WordPress Paradox